ElizaZadura/PathFinder/README.md

 ### CV Tailor

 1. Navigate to the **CV Tailor** tab.
-2. Paste your current CV into the "Your CV" text area.
+2. Paste your current CV into the "Your CV" text area, or use the "Load from File" button to upload a `.docx` or `.txt` file.
 Your CV is automatically saved in your browser for future visits.
 3. Provide the job description by either pasting a URL and clicking "Fetch" or pasting the text directly.
+4. Select your desired output language.
-4. Click the **Tailor My CV** button.
-5. Your new, tailored CV will appear below, along with extracted keywords.
-You can then copy it to your clipboard.
+5. Click the **Tailor My CV** button.
+Your new, tailored CV will appear below, along with extracted keywords and a summary of changes.
+6. Click **Generate Cover Letter** to create a cover letter based on the provided documents.
+7. Use the **Refine CV** section to make further adjustments by typing in your requests.
+8. Click **Analyze ATS Friendliness** to get a detailed report on how well your tailored CV is optimized for applicant tracking systems.
+9. Click **Export Job Data** to download a CSV file with key application details for your personal tracking.
+10. You can save your tailored CV or cover letter as a `.txt` or `.pdf` file using the "Save As..." buttons.

 ### Live Chat